iluwatar/java-design-patterns/microservices-aggregrator/README.md

 ## When to Use the Microservices Aggregator Pattern in Java

-The Microservices Aggregator Design Pattern is particularly useful in scenarios where a client requires a composite response that is assembled from data provided by multiple microservices.
-Common use cases include e-commerce applications where product details, inventory, and reviews might be provided by separate services, or in dashboard applications where aggregated data from various services is displayed in a unified view.
+The Microservices Aggregator pattern is ideal for scenarios requiring composite responses from multiple microservices, such as in e-commerce and dashboard applications where aggregated data enhances user experience and system efficiency.

 ## Benefits and Trade-offs of Microservices Aggregator Pattern